 Does Profound offer a free trial?

-No. As of May 2026, Profound does not offer a free plan, free trial, or self-serve checkout.
-The lowest entry point is the $99/month Starter plan, which covers ChatGPT only with 50 prompts and no content generation.
+No. As of July 2026, Profound does not offer a free plan, free trial, or self-serve checkout.
+The lowest entry point is the $99/month Starter plan, which covers ChatGPT only with 50 prompts.

-How many articles does Profound create per month?
+How much content does Profound create per month?

 Which Profound alternative has the most AI search engine coverage?